-Tāhuna (Queentown) a small, intimate room for children 3 months to 1 year.
+Tāhuna - (Queentown) is a small, intimate room for children aged 3 months to 1 year.

-Manatā (The daughter of the local Maori Chief) a large space for children 1 – 2 years old, toddlers in this room have indoor/outside flow to their own outside play area designed specifically for this age group.
+Manatā - (The daughter of the local Maori Chief) is a large space for children aged 1 to 2 years old.
+Toddlers in this room have indoor/outside flow to their own outdoor play area designed specifically for their age group.

-Mātau (The Giant who kidnapped Manata) Our 2 – 3 ½ year old classroom is where we focus on social competence, self-worth and independence “I can do it!”.
+Mātau - (The Giant who kidnapped Manata) Our 2 to 3 ½ year old classroom is where we focus on social competence, self-worth and independence “I can do it!”.

 Our outside learning area reflects this belief, with a bike track, sandpit and plenty of space to run and climb.
 We acknowledge that our learning environment extends beyond the centre, with visits to the Kiwibird life park, rides in the gondola, visits to the post office to post letters or even walking to our local supermarket to buy fruit for the day.
 Excursions our essential to how we not only trust children, but how we see learning, a playroom within our community with extensive possibilities and opportunities.